elastic/connectors/docs/reference/google_drive.md

 3. **Create a Service Account.** In the `APIs & Services` section, click on `Credentials` and click on `Create credentials` to create a service account.
 Give your service account a name and a service account ID.
 This is like an email address and will be used to identify your service account in the future.
 Click `Done` to finish creating the service account.

-Ther service account needs to have access to at least a following scope:
+Your service account needs to have access to at least a following scope:
 - `https://www.googleapis.com/auth/drive.readonly`

 4. **Create a Key File**.